 - Unhealthy eating and exercise habits

 Oftentimes, a doctor can address the underlying causes of chronic fatigue, so it’s a wise idea to schedule a checkup and consultation if an older adult you love is struggling with any of the issues above.

 Simple Tips to Help

-In addition, the following tips can help conquer extreme fatigue symptoms:
+In addition, the following tips can help conquer extreme fatigue symptoms in seniors: